CSCfi/csc-user-guide/docs/apps/cp2k.md

 srun cp2k.psmp farming.inp >> farming.out
 ```

-In this particular example, one full Mahti node is requested for running 8 single-point calculations of a NaCl crystal with different lattice constants.
+In this particular example, one full Mahti-rhel7 node is requested for running 8 single-point calculations of a NaCl crystal with different lattice constants.
 In addition to the `farming.inp` input, each subjob requires its own ordinary input file, which are here organized into separate subdirectories named `run*`.
 Issuing `sbatch farming.sh` in the parent directory launches all calculations in parallel, allocating 16 cores to each subjob.

 Note that dependencies can also be specified between subjobs using the `DEPENDENCIES` and `JOB_ID` keywords under the `&JOB` section.
 This enables the definition of complex workflows.
 For further details, see the [CP2K manual](https://manual.cp2k.org/trunk/CP2K_INPUT/FARMING.html) and [regtest files for example inputs](https://github.com/cp2k/cp2k/tree/master/tests/FARMING).